steveKapturowski/tensorflow-rl/README.md

 break something as I'm planning on doing a lot more refactoring.

 I tried to match my PGQ implementation as closely as possible to what they describe in the paper but I've noticed the average episode reward can exhibit a pathological oscillatory behavior or suddenly collapse during training.
 If someone spots a flaw in my implementation I'd be extremely grateful to get your feedback.
-I've also applied PGQ to the A3C-LSTM architecture and experiments on simple environments show indications that this helps improve stability.

 # Running the code
 First you'll need to install the cython extensions needed for the hog updates and CTS density model: